CodeWindProgram/Group-6/README.md

 - updated the database for our project with the help of our group members.
 - Finalized the database for our project with the help of our group members

+## @Kalpesh0511 - Kalpeshsawant05112000@gmail.com
+- Selected the most suitable database after discussing with the group members.
+- Installed Postgresql on my system.
+- Finalized the database design which is suitable for our test platform with the group members.